p-ssanders/gitops-reference/README.md

 1. PGP keys for the authors of the application's source code
 1. A subdirectory in this repository under the `gitops` directory

-The `gitops` root directory is watched by a a Flux `Kustomization` that automatically synchronizes any changes to subdirectories to the platform.
+The `gitops` root directory is watched by a a Flux `Kustomization` that automatically synchronizes any changes to subdirectories to the platform, including pruning objects that are not declared in the source.

 For each subdirectory (i.e.: application), Flux automatically creates:

 1. A namespace for the application
 1. A Flux `GitRepository` in the application's namespace that watches for changes in the application's repository

-Threats "A: Submit unauthorized change" and "B: compromise source repo" are mitigated at this point because:
+Threats **"A: Submit unauthorized change"** and **"B: compromise source repo"** are mitigated at this point for all applications managed by this repository:

-1. Unauthorized changes can be committed, but only commits signed with the PGP keys produced during onboarding will result in the `GitRepository` being in a healthy state.
-For purposes of this demonstration, we can assume two-person review occurred.
+1. Only commits signed with the author's PGP keys produced during onboarding will result in the `GitRepository` being in a healthy state.
+Two-person review is outside the scope of this demonstration.
-1. The source repo is protected by a SOPS/PGP-encrypted SSH key, and hosted on GitHub.
+1. The source repository is hosted on GitHub, and protected requiring an SSH key for access.
+The SSH key is encrypted with SOPS/PGP.
 Only users with access to the `flux-system` namespace have access the decryption key.
 The `flux-system` namespace has been secured according to Flux's [Multi-tenancy Lockdown](https://fluxcd.io/flux/installation/#multi-tenancy-lockdown) guidance.